syrkis/miiii/paper/main.typ

 #v(1em)

-Primber numbers, being divisible by only 1 and themselves, are a fundamental concept of number theory, about which the questions one might ask ranges from the relatively easily
+Prime numbers, being divisible by only 1 and themselves, are a fundamental concept of number theory, about which the questions one might ask ranges from the relatively easily
 proven: "Are there infinitely many prime numbers?" (yes) to the still unsolved: "Is every even number the sum of two prime numbers?"
 (Goldbach's Conjecture).
-The breadth in difficulty of these questions, and the fact primes are easily generated makes them a good resevoir of tasks for mechanistic interpretability of deep learning models.
+The breadth in difficulty of these questions, and the fact primes are easily generated makes them a good reservoir of tasks for mechanistic interpretability of deep learning models.

 == Mechanistic Interpretability